 David Koichi Chao, P.Eng.

 Unlike many automotive writers who have never worked in the auto industry, David is unique in that he has extensive automotive industry experience.
+David is currently a board member and a Director of AJAC (Automobile Journalists Association of Canada).
 Prior to becoming a writer, David worked as an automotive evaluation engineer for General Motors in Detroit headquarters.
 He also worked as an engineer for CAMI automotive plant in Ingersoll, Ontario (a joint venture plant between GM Canada and Suzuki).
 David was the very first employee to join CAMI back in 1987, and he made a significant contribution to the organization as a production engineer during his employment.
 David also worked as a Project Consultant for a major Toyota factory project in BC, Canada.

 Working as a Managing Editor for Automotive Press International, David brings over to three decades of direct automotive experience to the table.
 David's experience as a vehicle evaluation engineer and technology strategist allows him to bring fresh, interesting perspectives of the cars, the people behind them, and the technology that binds them together.
 He has been writing automotive articles for 30 years.
 Over the years, his articles have appeared in numerous daily papers and magazines all across North America.